 Project PoSSUM (Polar Suborbital Science in the Upper Mesosphere), is the first suborbital crewed research program, studying the upper atmosphere and how it relates to our global climate.

-As a Scientist-Astronaut Candidate, Kellie has received comprehensive instruction on aeronomy, noctilucent cloud science, solar mechanics, and crew resource management, and has completed an intensive training program including high-G training, high-altitude training, pressurized spacesuit training, biometric analysis, and PoSSUMCam instrumentation operations.
+Through Project PoSSUM’s Scientist-Astronaut program, Kellie has received comprehensive instruction on aeronomy, noctilucent cloud science, solar mechanics, and crew resource management, and has completed an intensive training program including high-G training, high-altitude training, pressurized spacesuit training, biometric analysis, and PoSSUMCam instrumentation operations.

 Bonus: through the study of noctilucent clouds in our own planet’s upper atmosphere, we can better model and understand high-altitude, low-density clouds on other planets, like Mars.